Azure-Samples/virtual-machines-scheduled-events-discover-endpoint-for-non-vnet-vm/python/discovery/README.md

 Discovering the endpoint
 ===
 By default, upon discovering the Scheduled Events Service IP address, the script adds it to the environment variables.
-The variable name in both Windows and
-Linux is “SCHEDULEDEVENTSIP”.
-However, the script has two additional modes of operation – “--debug” and “--donotaddtoenv” as listed below.
+The variable name in both Windows and Linux is “SCHEDULEDEVENTSIP”.
+However, the script has a few additional optional arguments as listed below.

 --debug: Enables running the script in debug mode wherein more logging is available for debugging purposes
---donotaddtoenv: Enables not adding the Scheduled Events IP as part of the environment variable
+--donotaddtoenv: Provides the option of not adding the Scheduled Events IP as part of the environment variable
+--outputregistry: Provides the option to store scheduled events IP as a registry value in Windows

 * python discovery.py -h
 usage: discovery.py [-h] [--debug] [--donotaddtoenv]